cirosantilli/essays/thoughts.md

 Every problem is trivial given enough observability.
 Inspiration: programming with debugging, lack of data in natural sciences.
 Counter argument: economy.
 Counter counter argument: simple but large state and chaotic.

-Everything software is open source when you write assembly code.
-By P.

 I live on the software hardware interface.

 I like working in a good train with power charger, no trip companions, and not much shaking.
 Internet helps, but is optional.
 Done some hardcore C stuff in them.
 No distractions.
 Just you and the source.

-Chuck Norris can parse pseudocode.
-(After my colleague was doing that in a project.)

 If a product of a big company has a name that is too catchy, it is an acquisition.
 Otherwise, the name would be just "Big Company Product Description".